bryanbrunetti/exifupdater/README.md

 - Can optionally keep or delete JSON files after processing
 - Can copy files instead of moving them (preserving originals)
 - Dry-run mode to preview changes without making modifications
-- Scan mode to analyze files for missing EXIF timestamp data (multi-worker for performance)
+- Scan mode to analyze files for missing EXIF timestamp data (multi-worker with progress bar and ETA)
 - Efficiently processes large numbers of files

 ## Prerequisites